ClearBlade/ClearBlade-Patterns/GCloud BigQuery/README.md

 # BigQuery Integration with ClearBlade

+In order to use the APIs given below, you need to first authenticate with Google and get an auth token back.
+You will then need to pass on the auth token to the APIs below.
+Documentation for authorization with Google can be found at https://cloud.google.com/bigquery/authentication

 ## Delete
 - Create a new Code Service and require the __http__ library
 - Copy and paste the code in delete.js and hit __Save__
-- Required parameters for delete.js are project ID and dataset ID
+- Required parameters for delete.js are token, project ID and dataset ID

 ## Get
 - Create a new Code Service and require the __http__ library
 - Copy and paste the code in get.js and hit __Save__
-- Required parameters for get.js are project ID and dataset ID
+- Required parameters for get.js are token, project ID and dataset ID

 ## Insert
 - Create a new Code Service and require the __http__ library
 - Copy and paste the code in insert.js and hit __Save__
-- Required parameters for insert.js are project ID and request body
+- Required parameters for insert.js are token, project ID and request body
 - Request body format should be as follows:
 ```
 {